 You can almost see this glacier moving as it falls over the side of a mountain.

 The end of a glacier as it melts into a pool.
+This is one of my favorite pictures of Alaska.

 Thank goodness I saw Mt.
 McKinley from the air, because I had no luck seeing it from land.
 Roadside pullouts taunted me by showing what the mountain would look like if it weren’t so cloudy.